 When selecting a new supplier, we begin transactions only after confirming through an on-site investigation that the supplier has measures in place for issues including legal and regulatory compliance, labor safety, and environmental protection.

-We regularly visit suppliers with whom we have business relationships to maintain and enhance product quality and the stability of supplies.
+We regularly visit suppliers with whom we have business relationships to maintain and enhance product quality and the supply stability.
 When an on-site investigation identifies issues needing correction, we propose improvements, request an improvement plan, and follow up on the improvement status.